1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: The annexation was primarily strategic; administration was militarized.

-86. The conquest of Sindh secured for the British a major port at:
+86. The conquest of Sindh secured for the British a major port at__________.

 A) Surat